Valerioageno/tuono/README.md

 To create a new project, run `tuono new [NAME]` (optionally, you can pass the `--template` (or `-t`) flag - check the [examples](https://github.com/Valerioageno/tuono/tree/main/examples) folder).

-Then, to run the local development environment, run it inside the project folder `tuono dev`
+Then, to run the local development environment, install the JS dependencies (`npm install`) and run inside the project folder `tuono dev`

 Finally, when the project is ready to be deployed, just run `tuono build` to create the final React assets and to set the server project in `production` mode.